RipcordSoftware/lazyflatset/README.md

     <script data-plotly="craigminihan:71" src="https://plot.ly/embed.js" async></script>
 </div>

-We compile with GCC 4.9 on Debian.
-It'll probably work with any C++11 compiler.
+## Compile and Build

-See the [Boost docs](http://www.boost.org/doc/libs/1_58_0/doc/html/container/non_standard_containers.html#container.non_standard_containers.flat_xxx) for more info on why flat sets are interesting.
+We develop with Netbeans C++ IDE and GCC 4.9 on Debian.
+We expect it to work with any C++11 compiler including GCC 4.8 and clang 3.5.